metio/terraform-provider-k8s/docs/data-sources/acme_cert_manager_io_challenge_v1_manifest.md

 Optional:

-- `metadata` (Attributes) ObjectMeta overrides for the pod used to solve HTTP01 challenges.
-Only the 'labels' and 'annotations' fields may be set.
-If labels or annotations overlap with in-built values, the values here will override the in-built values. (see [below for nested schema](#nestedatt--spec--solver--http01--ingress--pod_template--metadata))
+- `metadata` (Attributes) ObjectMeta overrides for the pod used to solve HTTP01 challenges.Only the 'labels' and 'annotations' fields may be set.If labels or annotations overlap with in-built values, the values herewill override the in-built values. (see [below for nested schema](#nestedatt--spec--solver--http01--ingress--pod_template--metadata))
-- `spec` (Attributes) PodSpec defines overrides for the HTTP01 challenge solver pod.
-Check ACMEChallengeSolverHTTP01IngressPodSpec to find out currently supported fields.
-All other fields will be ignored. (see [below for nested schema](#nestedatt--spec--solver--http01--ingress--pod_template--spec))
+- `spec` (Attributes) PodSpec defines overrides for the HTTP01 challenge solver pod.Check ACMEChallengeSolverHTTP01IngressPodSpec to find out currently supported fields.All other fields will be ignored. (see [below for nested schema](#nestedatt--spec--solver--http01--ingress--pod_template--spec))

 <a id="nestedatt--spec--solver--http01--ingress--pod_template--metadata"></a>
 ### Nested Schema for `spec.solver.http01.ingress.pod_template.spec`